ossf/wg-best-practices-os-developers/docs/labs/create_labs.md

 `$` if you want an exact match).
 Again, one or more spaces are interpreted as allowing 0 or more spaces.

+A hint has a default index of 0, that is, it checks `attempt0` against the pattern `correct0`.
-By default a hint checks `attempt0` against `correct0`; if you want to check an index other than `0`, add an `index` field and provide an integer (its default value is 0).
+If you want to check an index other than `0`, add an `index` field and provide an integer.

-You can also include an `examples` field, which must then contain an array of examples (each example is an array of Strings).
+A hint can include an `examples` field, which must then contain an array of examples (each example is an array of Strings).
 On load the system will verify that each example will report the matching hint (this helps ensure that the hint order is sensible).

-You can also add an info field named `debug` with the value `true`.
-If set, the program will present some data that may help you debug problems.

 ### Notes on YAML